ArataKagan/data-analysis-nd/Project_03/README.md

 <h1>Wrangle OpenStreetMap Data Project</h1>

+In this project, I use data munging techniques, such as assessing the quality of the data for validity, accuracy, completeness, consistency and uniformity, to clean the OpenStreetMap data for San Francisco/Bay Area.

+Please refer to <a href='https://wiki.openstreetmap.org/wiki/About_OpenStreetMap'>this link</a> for more detail about the OpenStreetMap.

 <ol>
 <li>Assess the quality of the data for validity, accuracy, completeness, consistency and uniformity.</li>
 <li>Parse and gather data from popular file formats such as .csv, .json, .xml, and .html</li>
 <li>Process data from multiple files or very large files that can be cleaned programmatically.</li>
-<li>Learn how to store, query, and aggregate data using MongoDB or SQL.</li>
+<li>Learn how to store, query, and aggregate data using SQL.</li>
 </ol>

-In this project, use data munging techniques, such as assessing the quality of the data for validity, accuracy, completeness, consistency and uniformity, to clean the OpenStreetMap data for San Francisco/Bay Area.

 <h3>File directories</h3>